 Working in a cyclical process allows us to rapidly identify what works and what doesn’t.
-In these stages, it’s easy to make big changes that would be costly later in the process.
+During these early stages, it’s easy to make big changes that would be costly later in the process.

-Running a number of design sprints provide an affordable route to delivering user journeys that work along with overall site and page structure.
+Running a number of design sprints provides an affordable route to delivering user journeys that work along with the overall site and page structure.

-The output of a design sprint will be a wireframe prototype developed in an app such as Figma or Adobe XD along with a specification document.
+The output of a UX Design Sprint will be a wireframe prototype developed in Figma or Adobe XD along with a specification document.
 These combined reduce ambiguity and provide clarity to all key stakeholders.

 “We needed to overhaul and upgrade our old and unwieldy site.
 It was daunting for a small organisation like ours, but LWDA managed the process seamlessly.
 They took great care to understand our organisation and our aims, they implemented these expertly.“